NethServer/docs/administrator-manual/en/virtual_machines.rst

 If |product| is used as DHCP server, the Dnsmasq instance launched by libvirtd will conflict with the default one.
 To avoid such conflict, remove ``default`` libvirt NAT network: ::

-  systemct stop dnsmasq
+  systemctl stop dnsmasq
   systemctl start libvirtd
   virsh net-destroy default
-  systemct start dnsmasq
+  systemctl start dnsmasq

 Finally, the system is ready to be managed using `Virtual Machine Manager (virt-manager) <https://virt-manager.org/>`_, a Linux desktop user interface for managing virtual machines through libvirt.